 - A scanner to scan the prices

-- A play shopping cart or baskets for customers to carry their items
+- Play shopping carts or baskets for customers to carry their items

 - Packets to take their purchases home in